AdobeDocs/experience-manager-cloud-service.en/help/onboarding/home.md

 1. Your organization's System Administrator will receive a Welcome Email allowing them to do [Administrator tasks](/help/onboarding/what-is-required/add-users-assign-cm-roles.md) including adding users, assigning them to roles and thereby giving them appropriate access to Cloud Manager.

-1. Users added by your System Administrator will in turn receive a Welcome Email notifying them that they have access to Cloud Manager.
+1. When a System Administrator adds a user, the user will in turn receive a Welcome Email notifying them that they have access to Cloud Manager.
 Users can now use their [Adobe ID](/help/onboarding/what-is-required/get-your-adobe-id.md) to login and begin their journey with Cloud Manager from here.

 1. Users can additionally be given [access to an AEM instance](/help/onboarding/what-is-required/accessing-aem-instance.md) for development purposes.